dstackai/dstack-py/README.md

 To learn in more detail about what applications consist of and how to use all their features, check out the [Applications](https://docs.dstack.ai/v/0.6.x/applications) documentation page.

 Wanna know how to deploy ML models and use them from applications?
 Read the [ML Models](https://docs.dstack.ai/v/0.6.x/ml-models) page.

----

-If you use proxy it would be useful to disable SSL certificate check.
-To do that use `--no-verify` option for selected profile in command line.

 ## Feedback